amisgupta/entra-docs/docs/identity/devices/concept-primary-refresh-token.md

 # What is a Primary Refresh Token?

 A Primary Refresh Token (PRT) is a key artifact of Microsoft Entra authentication on Windows 10 or newer, Windows Server 2016 and later versions, iOS, and Android devices.
 It's a JSON Web Token (JWT) specially issued to Microsoft first party token brokers to enable single sign-on (SSO) across the applications used on those devices.
-In this article, provide details on how a PRT is issued, used, and protected on Windows 10 or newer devices.
+In this article, we provide details on how a PRT is issued, used, and protected on Windows 10 or newer devices.
 We recommend using the latest versions of Windows 10, Windows 11 and Windows Server 2019+ to get the best SSO experience.

 This article assumes that you already understand the different device states available in Microsoft Entra ID and how single sign-on works in Windows 10 or newer.
 For more information about devices in Microsoft Entra ID, see the article [What is device management in Microsoft Entra ID?](overview.md)